 For the same reason, the mock-heroic opening of Inferno 22 takes the form of an apostrophe addressed to the citizens of Arezzo: “Aretini” in Inferno 22.5.
 The continuing references throughout Malebolge to Italian city-states, evoked through their citizens and through rhetorical devices like the simile of the Venetian arsenal in the previous canto (Inf.
-21.7-18) or this apostrophe implicating Arezzo, is a way of continuing the connection between Italy and the fraudulence into which its citizens are sunk.
+21.7-18) or this apostrophe implicating Arezzo, is a way of continuing the connection between Italy and the fraudulent tar in which its citizens are caught.

 The targeting of the citizens of Arezzo in the apostrophe that opens Inferno 22 recalls Dante’s own participation in the recent military history of Florence.
 Dante tells us in Inferno 21.95 that he participated in the seige of Caprona, which occurred in August 1289.
-Dante was also among the cavalry at the battle of Campaldino in June 1289, the battle in which Guelf Florence defeated Ghibelline Arezzo.
+A few months earlier, in June 1289, Dante was among the cavalry at the battle of Campaldino, the battle in which Guelf Florence defeated Ghibelline Arezzo.

 This opening passage is thus a way of returning to the military context as one that bespeaks the functioning of society and one that is replete with sign-systems and forms of semiosis.
 It is also a way to return to the last verse of Inferno 21 and the cenno (signal) given there: “ed elli avea del cul fatto trombetta” (And he had made a trumpet of his ass).
 In all his past experience of military forms of communication, says the narrator, an experience that is replete with trumpets (“trombe” ), bells (“campane” ), drums (“tamburi” ), and signals from castle walls (“cenni di castella” [Inf.
 22.8]), he has never seen troops moved by so strange a bugle (“sì diversa cennamella” ) as that resounding fart at the end of Inferno 21.

-The “cenni di castella” of Inferno 22.8 recall the “cenni” exchanged between diabolic watch-towers as the travelers approach the city of Dis at the beginning of Inferno 8:
+The “cenni di castella” of Inferno 22.8 recall the signs exchanged between diabolic watch-towers in a similarly semiotic activity described as “render cenno” (to return a sign [Inf.
+8.5]).
+This signal exchage occurs as the travelers approach the city of Dis at the beginning of Inferno 8: